 Rethinking Electricity Markets

-Over the coming years, the electricity network will undergo a complete architectural transformation, similar to what has happened to the communication network over the last decades.
-There are huge engineering and economic challenges in making this transformation possible.
-A key challenge for this transformation is the fact that the economic market structure and engineering architecture are inherently intertwined in the electricity grid, which necessitates a new architectural theory for guiding this transformation.
+Over the coming years, the electricity network will undergo an architectural transformation, similar to what has happened to the communication network over the last decades.
+The proliferation of renewable sources that are uncertain, uncontrollable, and have virtually zero marginal costs, the participation of a large network of distributed energy resources and financial players, the interaction of strategic behavior of prosumers, network structure, and physical laws may upend traditional market design.
+The engineering and economic challenges that must be overcome are made more formidable by the fact that the economic market structure and engineering architecture are inherently intertwined in the electricity grid.
 Work in this area is led by Mani Chandy, Adam Wierman, John Ledyard, and Steven Low.
 More details can be found at the Smart Grid project page and the Resnick Institute website.

 It is almost impossible to study computer networks today without considering economic issues.
 Economics plays a defining role in routing (e.g., hot-potato routing and net neutrality), and economics has come to play a major role in how protocols are designed and analyzed (e.g., the analysis of TCP and the design of BitTorrent).
 In fact, even the study of cloud computing cannot be isolated from the strategic economic interactions with respect to pricing and provisioning between infrastructure providers and the services that run on top of them.
 Work in this area is led by Adam Wierman and Steven Low.